kabir/eap-operator-tx-recovery-demo/README.md

 ```
 This Helm chart results in an image containing the application in the EAP runtime image, pushed to the `eap7-app` image stream.

 The above will take some time to complete.
 Once the output of `oc get build -w` indicates the `eap7-app-<n>>` is complete, you can proceed to the next step.

 **Note:** The name `eap7-app` is important since it becomes the basis for the name of the image stream referenced later.

 The `src/main/scripts/s2i/install.sh` script which gets run when building the server will download byteman and configure the server to use byteman in listening mode.
+This is important later when we 'freeze' the second commit.

 ## Deploy the Application